Lora's Latest Post

 While these may seem like minor changes, consider the impact on the ecosystem that makes money on supply chain strategy, training, and code modifications.

 • Strategy.
-The role of consulting partners in strategic relationships will change as companies build technology platforms to model variability and develop scenarios for unknowns.
+The role of consulting partners in strategic relationships will change as companies build technology platforms to model variability and develop/test scenarios in vitro to respond to unknowns.
 As the network design technologies become easier to use and more robust, the consulting input for strategic modeling declines.

 • Training.
 Many consulting practices sell training to supply chain centers of excellence.
-These traditional training approaches based on the theory of constraints with a focus on transactional efficiency and supply chain physics.
-Much of the focus is on functional excellence.
-The evolution of large language models and simulation to drive continuous learning based on insights of the actual supply chain deployed as a complex, non-linear solution.
+These traditional training approaches based on the theory of constraints focused on transactional efficiency and supply chain physics with a focus on functional excellence.
+The evolution of large language models and simulation to drive continuous learning based on insights of actual supply chain capabilities deployed as a complex, non-linear solution to drive a cross-functional balanced scorecard is new.
 Education is focused on helping business leaders understand the potential of the supply chain.

 • Code Development.
 The laborious processes of writing code become easier, requiring less consulting labor.
 The evolution of digital twins, simulation, and what-if analysis to drive insights for known/unknowns (an opportunity for digital twins), simulators for unknown/knowns, and unknown/unknowns (listening and response).